Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### Paint Weights

 Once we have the AdnSkinMerge deformer created we will paint its weights to blend the animation and simulation meshes into the final mesh.
-Similar to AdnSimshape, this deformer uses the Maya Paint tool to setup and paint its paintable weight attributes.

-With this deformer we will paint the *Blend* attribute with high values over the areas where we want the simulated meshes results to be more visible.
+The *Blend* attribute represents the level of influence of the simulated mesh: a value of 0.0 makes the vertices follow the animated inputs while a value of 1.0 makes the vertices follow the simulated inputs.

-In areas near the edges between the simulation and animation meshes, paint with medium values for a better transition between meshes.
-We must be cautious not to paint outside the limits of the simulation meshes.
+To have a smooth transition from the simulated mesh to the animated mesh, smooth the painting in the areas near the the edges between the simulation and animation meshes.

 <figure>
   <img src="images/setup_skin_merge_2.png">